Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/navigation-menu-structure.md

 sidebarDepth: 2
 ---

-# Navigation Menu
+# Navigation Menu Structure

 ## Overview

 While creating the navigation menu, you need to know the structure of it.
-On this page, you will understand how to create a navigation section title (only in the vertical navigation menu), navigation group and navigation link.
+On this page, you will understand how to create a navigation section title (which is only in the vertical navigation menu), navigation group and navigation link.

 ## Vertical Navigation Structure

-You can write your vertical navigation in `src/navigation/vertical/index.ts` file.
 Following are the items that you can create for your vertical navigation:

 - [Navigation Section Header](#_1-navigation-section-header)
 - [Navigation Group](#_2-navigation-group)